kiwix/kiwix-js/README.md

 - Firefox OS >=1.2 (needs to be installed manually on the device with WebIDE)
 - Microsoft Edge Legacy >=15 (needs to run a local copy of the source code)
 - Microsoft Internet Explorer 11 (needs to run a local copy of the source code)

+### Installing unsigned extensions in Chromium

+If you need to install an unsigned extension version, e.g. if your browser doesn't support Manivest V3, then you will need to download an unsigned ZIP file from a relevant directory in https://download.kiwix.org/release/browsers/, or else a nightly version from https://download.kiwix.org/nightly/.
+Unzip this extension into a folder, and note the location.
+Open the extension management page in your browser, e.g. chrome://extensions/ or edge://extensions/, and turn on Developer mode.
+Then select "Load unpacked" and choose the folder that contains the unzipped extension.
+The browser will periodically ask you if you want to keep developer mode extensions installed.

 ### Limitations